Albany sheriff vows ‘very comprehensive investigation’ into criminal complaint against Gov. Cuomo

 On Saturday, Apple said his office has reached out to James’s office to request investigative material, and that he hoped to receive it this coming week.
 At least four district attorney’s offices in New York state have sought information from James’s office and said they will investigate Cuomo’s conduct.

 In a statement Saturday, James’s spokesman, Fabien Levy, said the attorney general’s office would “cooperate fully with the Albany sheriff and turn over all evidence related to this complainant.”
-He also confirmed the complainant that was the subject of Apple’s news conference Saturday was a woman identified in the James’s report as “Executive Assistant #1,” who accused Cuomo of multiple instances of physical and verbal sexual harassment, including groping her breast in the governor’s mansion in Albany.
-Cuomo has denied the allegation.
+He also confirmed that the complainant who was the subject of Apple’s news conference Saturday was a woman identified in James’s report as “Executive Assistant #1,” who accused Cuomo of multiple instances of physical and verbal sexual harassment, including groping her breast in the governor’s mansion in Albany.
+Cuomo has denied the allegations.

-Cuomo has apologized generally if anything he said may “have been misinterpreted as an unwanted flirtation” but has denied allegations of sexual harassment.
+Cuomo has apologized in a general manner for anything he said that may “have been misinterpreted as an unwanted flirtation,” but has denied allegations of sexual harassment.
 He has also steadfastly refused to step down, even as the New York state Assembly takes steps to begin impeachment proceedings.
 On Friday, the governor’s legal team cast doubt on James’s investigation by attacking the process as unfair.

-“The governor deserves to be treated fairly like anybody else in this country accused of something,” Cuomo’s personal attorney, Rita Glavin, said in a virtual news conference Friday afternoon.
+“The governor deserves to be treated fairly, like anybody else in this country accused of something,” Cuomo’s personal attorney, Rita Glavin, said in a virtual news conference Friday afternoon.
 “He is 63 years old.
 He has spent 40 years in public life.
 And for him to all of a sudden be accused of a sexual assault of an executive assistant that he really doesn’t know doesn’t pass muster.”

 Glavin also questioned the assistant’s account of the breast groping.